jreiche/bayts/README.md

 The package includes the research version of the tools, which have a limited perforamce when applied to raster time series.
 The reserach version allows (i) to visualise and analyse the entire time series history and (ii) it stepwise applies the probablistic approach consecutively on each observation in the time series to emulate a near real-time scenario.

 ## Probablistic approach
 The basic version of the probabilistic approach has been published in Reiche et al., (2015).
-An improved version was published in Reiche et al. (under review).
-In Reiche et al., (under review), the probabilistic approach was used for the multi-sensor combination of Radar and optical data from Sentinel-1 and PALSAR-2 HV, together with Landsat for near-real time forest change detection in tropical dry forests in Bolivia.
+An improved version was published in Reiche et al. (2018).
+In Reiche et al., (2018), the probabilistic approach was used for the multi-sensor combination of Radar and optical data from Sentinel-1 and PALSAR-2 HV, together with Landsat for near-real time forest change detection in tropical dry forests in Bolivia.
 A brief description of the approach is provided below:

 Figure 1 gives an schematic overview the probabilistic approach.
 We considered a near real-time scenario with past (t-1), current (t) and future observations (t+1), with multiple observations possible at the same observation date.
 First, once a new observation of either of the input time series was available (t = current) it was converted to the conditional NF probability (s<sup>NF</sup>) using the sensor specific forest (F) and non-forest (NF) probability density functions (pdf) (The sensor specific F and NF pdfs were derived using training data).
 The derived conditional NF probability was added to the combined time series of conditional NF probabilities derived from the previous LNDVIn, S1VVn and P2HVn time series observations (t–i).
 Second, we flagged a potential deforestation event in the case that the conditional NF probability was larger than 0.5.
 We calculated the probability of deforestation using iterative Bayesian updating.
 Future observation (t+i) were used to update the probability of deforestation in order to confirm or reject the flagged deforestation event.